mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Monitoring
 ''''''''''

-The client monitors servers by `checking`_ them periodically, pausing heartbeatFrequencyMS between checks.
+The client monitors servers using the isMaster command.
+In MongoDB 4.4+, a monitor uses the `Streaming Protocol`_ to continuously stream isMaster responses from the server.
+In MongoDB <= 4.2, a monitor uses the `Polling Protocol`_ pausing heartbeatFrequencyMS between `checks`_.
 Clients check servers sooner in response to certain events.

 The socket used to check a server MUST use the same